Compassionate Rochester Hills Collaborative Divorce Attorney

-Michigan is known as a “no fault” divorce state; however, the words “no fault” may be misleading.
+Michigan is a “no fault” divorce state; however, the words “no fault” may be misleading.
 If the parties reach a final settlement on all issues, fault is not a factor.
 If there is a dispute about alimony, property, support, parenting time, or custody, fault may become an active ingredient in resolving these issues.
-For this reason, your attorney may go over the indiscretions of the parties with you.
+For this reason, your collaborative divorce attorney may go over the indiscretions of the parties with you.

 Basically, Michigan has one ground for divorce: “There has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.”
 In court, some judges require only a recital of this assertion.
 No details need to be provided.